'Infodemic' undermines democracy: Payne - Shepparton News

 ‘Infodemic’ undermines democracy: PayneBy AAP Newswire

-Disinformation spread by countries such as China and Russia is undermining democracy and creating fear and division.
+China and Russia are using the heightened anxiety around the coronavirus crisis to undermine western democracies' governments by spreading disinformation online, the Australian government has warned.

-That was the pointed message from Foreign Minister Marise Payne in a speech at the Australian National University's National Security College on Tuesday night.
+The emphatic statement was delivered by Foreign Minister Marise Payne in a speech at the Australian National University's National Security College in Canberra on Tuesday night.

+"It is troubling that some countries are using the pandemic to undermine liberal democracy and promote their own, more authoritarian models," the minister said.

+"The disinformation we have seen contributes to a climate of fear and division when, at a time like this, what we need is cooperation and understanding."

-The European Commission issued a report last week that concluded Russia and China were the main culprits in carrying out targeted disinformation campaigns "seeking to undermine democratic debate and exacerbate social polarisation, and improve their own image in the COVID-19 context".
+A European Commission report last week concluded Russia and China were the main culprits in carrying out targeted online disinformation campaigns "seeking to undermine democratic debate and exacerbate social polarisation, and improve their own image in the COVID-19 context".

-Social media platform Twitter has also disclosed over 32,000 accounts as state-linked information operations which the company attributed to China, Russia and Turkey.
+Social media platform Twitter last week revealed it had removed more than 32,000 "political propaganda" accounts linked to the Chinese, Russian and Turkish governments for violations of its platform.

 Senator Payne described it as an "infodemic".

-"It is troubling that some countries are using the pandemic to undermine liberal democracy and promote their own, more authoritarian models," Senator Payne said.
+On the weekend, Australia co-signed with 131 other countries and observers a Latvian-led statement warning the COVID-19 pandemic had "created conditions that enable the spread of disinformation, fake news and doctored videos to foment violence and divide communities".

+"I can assure you that Australia will resist and counter efforts at disinformation," Senator Payne said.

-She also rejected as "disinformation" Chinese warnings that tourists and students should reconsider coming to Australia because of the risk of racism.
+Senator Payne also rejected as "disinformation" Chinese government warnings that its tourists and students should reconsider coming to Australia because of the risk of racism.

 "I can say emphatically that Australia will welcome students and visitors from all over the world, regardless of race, gender or nationality," she said.